 Barefoot luxury: The Great Escape Charter Company

-Family-owned and run, The Great Escape Charter Company has a 26 metre (85 foot) luxury catamaran that caters to just 14 guests, with six crew (including an excellent chef) attending to their every need.
+Family-owned and run, The Great Escape Charter Company has a 26 metre (85 foot) luxury catamaran that caters to just 14 guests, with six crew members (including an excellent chef) attending to their every need.
 Each room has a queen bed, flat screen TV and private bathroom.
-Importantly, a helicopter sits on the roof, providing access to hard-to-reach places.
+Importantly, a helicopter sits on the roof, providing access to those hard-to-reach places.
 There's also a spa on the front deck and wi-fi.

 Big boat comforts: Silversea Cruises

-Silversea Cruises' newly refurbished vessel, Silver Discoverer, delivers the ultimate in big boat luxury.
+Silversea Cruises' newly refurbished vessel, Silver Discoverer, delivers the ultimate big boat luxury experience.
 For the 120 passengers on board, all rooms have butler service and ocean views.
 There are lounges, a pool and poolside grill, a sundeck, two gyms and even a beauty centre.
 Zodiac boats ferry guests to terrestrial sites, fishing spots and narrow waterways.
 Helicopter excursions to places such as the four-tiered Mitchell Falls can be arranged and a flight to the Bungle Bungles is included.
 Historians, naturalists and geologists travel on board.

-Eco adventure: Kimberley Expeditions and Eco Abrolhos
+Eco-adventure: Kimberley Expeditions and Eco Abrolhos

 Traditional Cruising: APT